mkilgore/qb64pe-json/README.md

 qb64pe-json works by turning a JSON structure into a collection of "tokens", which are kept internal to a `Json` object.
-Tokens are allocated as needed, and token ids (indexes) are returned from several APIs.
-You can then pass the token id into many of the APIs to interact with a specific token, to do things such as get its value, get its children, modify it, etc. Valid token IDs are always positive.
+Tokens are allocated as needed, and token IDs are returned from several Functions.
+You can then pass a token ID into many of the APIs to interact with a the token, such as get its value, get its children, modify it, etc. Valid token IDs are always positive.

 The main Type in qb64pe-json is the `Json` Type.
 After declaring one, you need to pass it to `JsonInit` to initialize it, and eventually pass it to